Herbert A. Simon: Early life and education

-Herbert Alexander Simon was born in Milwaukee, Wisconsin on June 15, 1916.
+Herbert Alexander Simon was born in Milwaukee, Wisconsin, on June 15, 1916.
 Simon's father, Arthur Simon (1881–1948), was a Jewish electrical engineer who came to the United States from Germany in 1903 after earning his engineering degree at Technische Hochschule Darmstadt.
 An inventor, Arthur also was an independent patent attorney.
 Simon's mother, Edna Marguerite Merkel (1888–1969), was an accomplished pianist whose Jewish, Lutheran, and Catholic ancestors came from Braunschweig, Prague and Cologne.
 Simon's European ancestors were piano makers, goldsmiths, and vintners.

 Simon attended Milwaukee Public Schools, where he developed an interest in science and established himself as an atheist.
 While attending middle school, Simon wrote a letter to "the editor of the Milwaukee Journal defending the civil liberties of atheists".
-Simon's family introduced him to the idea that human behavior could be studied scientifically; his mother's younger brother, Harold Merkel (1892–1922), who studied economics at the University of Wisconsin–Madison under John R. Commons, became one of his earliest influences.
+Simon's family introduced him to the idea that human behavior could be studied scientifically; his mother's younger brother, Harold Merkel (1892–1922), who studied economics at the University of Wisconsin under John R. Commons, became one of his earliest influences.
 Through Harold's books on economics and psychology, Simon discovered social science.
 Among his earliest influences, Simon cited Norman Angell for his book The Great Illusion and Henry George for his book Progress and Poverty.
 While attending high school, Simon joined the debate team, where he argued "from conviction, rather than cussedness" in favor of George's single tax.

 In 1933, Simon entered the University of Chicago, and, following his early influences, decided to study social science and mathematics.
 Simon was interested in studying biology but chose not to pursue the field because of his "color-blindness and awkwardness in the laboratory".
 At an early age, Simon learned he was color blind and discovered the external world is not the same as the perceived world.
 While in college, Simon focused on political science and economics.
 Simon's most important mentor was Henry Schultz, an econometrician and mathematical economist.
 Simon received both his B.A.
 (1936) and his Ph.D.
 (1943) in political science from the University of Chicago, where he studied under Harold Lasswell, Nicolas Rashevsky, Rudolf Carnap, Henry Schultz, and Charles Edward Merriam.
 After enrolling in a course on "Measuring Municipal Governments," Simon became a research assistant for Clarence Ridley, and the two co-authored Measuring Municipal Activities: A Survey of Suggested Criteria for Appraising Administration in 1938.
 Simon's studies led him to the field of organizational decision-making, which became the subject of his doctoral dissertation.